 In the week of Stan Lee’s death, Craig Austin reflects upon the artistic and cultural impact of the legendary writer, editor and publisher of Marvel Comics.

-As a child, Marvel comic books, along with Bazooka Joe bubble-gum, were my first exposure to undiluted Americana.
+As a child, Marvel comic books, along with Bazooka Joe bubble gum, were my first exposure to undiluted Americana.
 The language of its characters, the intricacy of its stories, even the smell of its pages; all of these things were different, exotic and exciting to me.
 Inevitably, I chose Marvel over D.C. in the same way that I would later choose Glasgow over Edinburgh, and Macca over Lennon.
-Life is too short, and you need to pick a side.
-Stan Lee knew this too, though his was a world in which good versus evil was often tinged with the often stark acknowledgement that life is rarely that straightforward.
+Life is too short, and you need to pick aside.
+Stan Lee knew this too, though he was a world in which good versus evil was often tinged with the often stark acknowledgement that life is rarely that straightforward.

 For me, the choice was an easy one.
 Marvel’s characters were irreverent and perhaps most importantly, young.
 I could empathise far more easily with a skinny permanently perplexed Peter Parker than I could the lumpen, square-jawed, and now decidedly middle-aged Batman.
 This was after all a pre-Killing Joke caped crusader, one yet to be touched by Alan Moore’s dark complexity, who had seemingly hit the wall of a midlife crisis and was now nagging me at school about not falling into the filter-tipped clutches of the wheezing yellow-fingered, fag-crazed ‘Nick O’Teen’.